Chink in one's armor: Notable controversies

-While the phrase itself is innocuous, its use in contemporary times has caused controversy in the United States due to it including "chink", a word that can also be used as an ethnic slur to refer to someone of Chinese or East Asian descent.
+While the phrase itself is innocuous, its use in contemporary times has caused controversy in the United States due to it including the homonym "chink", which can be interpreted as an ethnic slur to refer to someone of Chinese or East Asian descent.

 ESPN

 Considerable controversy was generated in the United States after two incidents regarding Taiwanese American basketball player Jeremy Lin and the network ESPN occurred in the same week.

-An editor used the phrase as a headline on the company's web site in February 2012; the headline was titled "Chink In The Armor", and referred specifically to Lin.
+An editor used the phrase as a headline on the company's web site in February 2012; the headline was titled "Chink in the Armor", and referred specifically to Lin.
 The headline was a reference to Lin's unsuccessful game against the New Orleans Hornets, suggesting that Jeremy Lin's popularity and winning streak were weakening.
 While ESPN has used the phrase "chink in the armor" on its website over 3,000 times before, its usage in this instance was considered offensive because it directly referred to a person of Asian descent.
 Many viewed the usage of the phrase as a double entendre.
 ESPN quickly removed the headline, apologized, and said it was conducting an internal review.
 The editor, Anthony Federico, denied any idiomatic usage, saying "This had nothing to do with me being cute or punny ...
 I'm so sorry that I offended people.
 I'm so sorry if I offended Jeremy."
-Nevertheless, he was fired.
+Federico was fired and later became a Catholic priest as a result of the incident.

 On-air ESPN commentator Max Bretos also used the same phrase to refer to Lin, asking "If there is a chink in the armor, where can Lin improve his game?"
 Bretos apologized, saying "My wife is Asian, would never intentionally say anything to disrespect her and that community."
-He was suspended for 30 days.
+He was later suspended from his position for a month.
 Forbes believes he did so without racist intent.

 Comedy television show Saturday Night Live satirized ESPN's use of the phrase, pointing out the difference in society's reaction to racial jokes about Asian people versus racial jokes about black people.
 In the skit, three sports commentators were featured happily making jokes about Lin's race, while a fourth drew contempt for making similar comments about black players.